cambiotraining/quarto-course-template/materials/01-render_guidelines.md

   The website can be previewed from the file `_site/index.html`.
 - Materials can be written in markdown-based documents (`.md`, `.Rmd`, `.qmd`) or Python notebooks (`.ipynb`).
   For the latter the Jupytext package should be used to keep synchronised `.qmd` and `.ipynb` files.
-- Course materials' files should be saved in the `materials/` directory and named using a numeric prefix `00-` for friendly ordering in the filesystem.
+- Files for course materials files should be saved in the `materials/` directory and named using a numeric prefix `00-` for friendly ordering in the filesystem.
   Files can be further organised in sub-directories if they are logically grouped by sections.
+- Files to be shared with the participants (scripts and/or data) should be saved in `course_files`.
+  Generally, only `course_files/scripts` are pushed to the repository, and we will keep a copy of the data files on _Dropbox_.
 - The navigation sidebar can be configured from the `materials/_sidebar.yml` file.
 :::